 - 1. Click the A/V Streams tab, and then click the Video Configurations button. - 2.
-In the Compression and Image Rate area, for each camera head: - a.
-Click Head [#] to select the head to configure. - b.
-In the Format drop-down menu, select the preferred streaming format for displaying the camera video in the network video management software. - If you are using the Onboard Storage feature, then H.264 or H.265 must be used.
+In the Compression and Image Rate area: - a.
+In the Format drop-down menu, select the preferred streaming format for displaying the camera video in the network video management software.

+If you are using the Onboard Storage feature, then H.264 or H.265 must be used.
 For more information, see Enabling Onboard Storage.

-Otherwise, select MJPEG. - c.
+b.
 In the Max Image Rate field, enter how many images per second you want the camera to stream over the network.